-- 6.4.1 Fees and charges will apply to aspects of a graduand's attendance at a graduation ceremony.
-Fees and charges relating to graduation ceremonies are detailed in the Conferring Pack. - 6.4.2 All fees and charges must be paid in full prior to the graduand participating in their graduation ceremony. - 6.4.3 There are no fees or charges for OTC staff participating in a graduation ceremony. - 6.4.4 Fees and charges will be determined on an annual basis by the Corporate Services Manager.
+6.4.1 Fees and charges will apply to aspects of a graduand's attendance at a graduation ceremony.
+Fees and charges relating to graduation ceremonies are detailed in the Conferring Pack.

+6.4.2 All fees and charges must be paid in full prior to the graduand participating in their graduation ceremony.

+6.4.3 There are no fees or charges for OTC staff participating in a graduation ceremony.

+6.4.4 Fees and charges will be determined on an annual basis by the Corporate Services Manager.

 Policy Title: Academic Awards Policy

 OTC Policy No 1805

-Version 1.0
+Version 2.0

 Date approved: Date policy will take Date of Next Review:

-September 2018 effect: 3 years from date
+June 2021 effect: 3 years from date

-September 2018
+June 2021

 Approving Authori ty: Academic Council

-Document Owner/ Contact: Academic Affairs Manger
+Document Owner/ Contact: Head of Quality & Academic Affairs

 Corporate Services Manager

 Supporting docum ents, procedures & forms Convocation for Conferring

 of this policy: Conferring Pack for Students

 Procedures for Conferral of Awards

 Audience: Public access

 Reference(s) Collaborative Award Policy

-■ Exit Award Policy
+Exit Award Policy

 National Framework of Qualifications

 (NFQ)

 Descriptors for Minor, Special Purpose and

 Supplemental Award-Types, National

 Qualifications Authority Ireland

 Qualifications and Quality Assurance

 (Education and Training) Act 2012

-J.